A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: PragmEval

+It has been argued by~\newcite{Halliday85} that linguistic phenomena fall into three metafunctions: {\em ideational} for semantics, {\it interpersonal} for appeals to the hearer/reader, and {\it textual} for form-related aspects.
+This forms the basis of discourse relation types by~\newcite{hovyMaier92}, who call them semantic, interpersonal and presentational.
+PragmEval tasks cut across these categories, because some of the tasks integrate all aspects when they characterize the speech act or discourse relation category associated to a discourse unit (mostly sentences), an utterance, or a pair of these.
+However, most discourse relations involved focus on {\em ideational} aspects, which are thus complemented by tasks insisting on more interpersonal aspects (e.g. using appeal to emotions, or verifiable arguments) that help realize speech act intentions.
+Finally, intentions can achieve their goals with varying degrees of success.
+This leads us to a rudimentary grouping of our tasks:

-\begin{itemize} \item[--] The speech acts classification tasks (SwitchBoard, MRDA) deal with the detection of the function of utterances.
-They use the same label set (viz.
-DASML) \cite{allen1997draft} but different domains and annotation guidelines.
-A discourse relation characterizes how a sentence contributes to a meaning of a document/conversation (e.g; through {\it elaboration} or {\it contrast}), so this task requires a form of understanding of the use of a sentence, and how a sentence fits with another sentence in a broader discourse.
-Here, three tasks (PDTB, STAC, GUM) deal with discourse relation prediction with varying domains and formalisms\footnote{These formalisms have different assumptions and definitions about the nature of discourse structure.}.
-The Stance detection task can be seen as a coarse grained discourse relation classification.
+\begin{itemize}[leftmargin=*] \item[A] The speech act classification tasks (SwitchBoard, MRDA) deal with the detection of the intention of utterances.
+They use the same label set~\cite{core1997coding} but different domains and annotation guidelines.
+Similarly, a discourse relation characterizes how an utterance contributes to the coherence of a document/conversation (e.g through {\it elaboration} or {\it contrast}), so this task requires a form of understanding of the use of a sentence, and how a sentence fits with another sentence in a broader discourse.
+A discourse relation can be seen as a speech act whose definition is tied to a structured context~\cite{asher2003logics}.
+Here, three tasks (PDTB, STAC, GUM) deal with discourse relation prediction with varying domains and formalisms.\footnote{These formalisms have different assumptions about the nature of discourse structure.} The Stance detection task can be seen as a coarse-grained discourse relation classification.

+\item[B] Detecting emotional content, verifiability, formality, informativeness or sarcasm is necessary in order to figure out in what realm communication is occurring.
+A statement can be persuasive, yet poorly informative and unverifiable.
+Emotions~\cite{dolan2002emotion} and power perception~\cite{pfeffer1981understanding} can have a strong influence on human behavior and text interpretation.
+Manipulating emotions can be the main purpose of a speech act as well.
+Sarcasm is another means of communication and sarcasm detection is in itself a suitable task for the evaluation of pragmatics, since sarcasm is a clear case of literal meaning being different from the intended meaning.

-\item[--] Persuasiveness prediction is a useful tool to assess whether a model can measure how well a sentence can achieve its intended goal.
+\item[C] Persuasiveness prediction is a useful tool to assess whether a model can measure how well a sentence can achieve its intended goal.
 This aspect is orthogonal to the determination of the goal itself, and is arguably equally important.